Briefing · 29/04/2026

 A fallback chain sounds harmless until the primary model is rate limited and the system silently routes work to a premium model.
 Then “reliability” becomes surprise spend.

-The operating rule is simple: model fallback must be treated like production infrastructure, not a convenience setting.
+The operating rule is simple: model fallback must be treated like production infrastructure.

 What changed